9track/FlashFloppy-wiki/Project-History.md

 as the $2 "blue pill".

 **April 2017**: Manuel Teira reignites my interest in the Gotek hardware when he contacts me to ask about integrating a USB stack.
-Of course I have already capitulated on implementing everything myself, and there is a convenient vendor-supplied USB Host library which could be deployed.
+A little research discovers a convenient vendor-supplied USB Host library which could be deployed.

 **June 2017**: Integrating USB into the FlashFloppy codebase is a tough job for a third party.
 So I decide to take the task